The Protomen: Musical style and influences

 The Protomen's sound has been called "science fiction rock", a "driving, theatrical offshoot of rock 'n' roll" with "a little twist of sci-fi and video game effects" and the "fury of the hard rock hits of the 1980s, and the over the-top 1970s prog".
 Their conventional style labels include rock, hard rock, progressive, progressive rock, rock and roll, and geek rock.
+Their albums are released on Bandcamp with the tags rock, rock and roll, and rock opera.
+Evoking the 1980s in the United States and playing on 1980s nostalgia is also a core component of their sound, visuals, and subject matter.
+Micheal B. Raines of Georgia State University says the Protomen are "possibly one of the earliest" notable examples of intentionally evoking 1980s nostalgia in media.

-The Protomen combine a wide number of instruments and processes like synth, distortion, violins, choirs, brass acoustic guitar, and genres or formats including hair metal, arena rock, Americana, rockabilly, power ballads, and funeral marches.
+The Protomen combine a wide number of instruments and processes like synth, distortion, violins, choirs, brass, acoustic guitar, and genres or formats including hair metal, arena rock, Americana, rockabilly, power ballads, and funeral marches.
 Critics describe the sound as feeling large or overwhelming, epic, passionate, operatic, theatrical, cinematic, and intense.

 Their musical style appears to some critics to bridge mainstream music and underground geek rock genres.
-The Protomen can also be considered filk.
+The Protomen can also be considered glam rock and filk.

+Reporting disagrees about whether the Protomen are part of video game-related music genres such as the Nintendocore genre.
+A couple sources use the label Nintendocore, but critics like metal database The Circle Pit say the Protomen are "distinct progress away from the trite and listless cliché of Nintendocore, towards something more resonant and fulfilling."
+Consequence of Sound classifies the Protomen as nerd rock (also called geek rock), which Consequence describes as most informed by Devo and the punk, rock, and new wave genres, but excludes nerdcore (sometimes equated to Nintendocore).

+Kilroy helps Panther don Megaman's helmet in 2014.
+Helmets and masks are equipped with microphones.